Sure Dividend

 Stellus currently pays a monthly dividend of $0.1333 per share, equating to an annualized payout of $1.5996.
 The company cut its dividend in mid-2020 due to the pandemic.
 On a positive note, Stellus regularly pays out special distributions to further supplement its attractive monthly dividend.

-Net investment income is expected to come in at $1.78 per share for 2023.
-With the current annualized dividend of $1.5996, Stellus is currently carrying a payout ratio of 90%.
+Net investment income is expected to come in at $1.68 per share for 2024.
+With the current annualized dividend of $1.5996, Stellus currently has a payout ratio of 95%.
 This means the current dividend payout is sustainable, but just barely.
 Keep in mind BDCs are required to distribute nearly all of their income, so Stellus’ payout ratio will always be high.

 Even so, the company does not have much wiggle room.
 Even a modest decline in investment income could cause the payout ratio to rise above 100%, which signals a potentially unsustainable dividend.

-Stellus must continue to increase its investments, as its recent results indicate.
+As its recent results indicate, Stellus must continue to increase its investments.
 Stellus is a high-risk, high-reward dividend stock.
-If the company’s growth stays on track, investors will receive a ~10.5% return just from the dividend, plus any capital appreciation from a rising share price.
+If the company’s growth stays on track, investors will receive a ~11.7% return just from the dividend, plus any capital appreciation from a rising share price.

 Even if the company does maintain its dividend, investors should not expect much in terms of dividend growth going forward.
 Net investment growth has been sluggish and given the high payout ratio, we don’t see any catalysts for a higher payout in the near future.